Popples: 2007 relaunch

 A second relaunch was attempted by Playmates Toys (who also produced toys featuring another American Greetings property, Strawberry Shortcake) in 2007.
 This rendition features four characters, KissyPopp (pink), HappyPopp (yellow), PrettyPopp (purple) and MonsterPopp (blue), marketed under the name 'Popp 'N Giggles Popples' which contain a sound box that makes a popping sound followed by a giggle when the Popple comes out of its pouch (or when the shoulders of the Popple are pressed down while in its box, or sitting on a hard surface).
 Also released in 2007 was an updated version of Popples 'Pufflings' called 'Popp 'N Mini Message Popples', SpeedyPopp (red), FriendlyPopp (purple), RiddlePopp (blue) and SecretPopp (pink) which could record a 'message' and play it back.

 There are also mini plush Popples in the style of the original 1980s Popples available in Japan and other Asian countries, resembling Party, Puffball and Potato Chip.
 Merchandise such as bags, clothing, keychains, iron-on patches and stationery featuring the classic Popples exist as well.

 2015 relaunch

-Coinciding with the new Popples series on Netflix, another revived attempt at the toy line was released in November 2015 by Spin Master and Saban Brands, introducing new characters Bubbles, Lulu, Sunny, Izzy, and Yikes.
+Coinciding with the new Popples series on Netflix, another revived attempt at the toy line was released in 2015 by Spin Master and Saban Brands, introducing new characters Bubbles, Lulu, Sunny, Izzy, and Yikes.

 2025 relaunch

-In September 2024, The Loyal Subjects inked a deal with Hasbro to relaunch a host of legacy brands, including Popples.
-A plush collection was released in August 2025.
+In 2024, The Loyal Subjects inked a deal with Hasbro to relaunch a host of legacy brands, including Popples.
+A plush collection was released the following year in August.